TraGicCode/tragiccode-wsusserver/README.md

 }
 ```

-This example installs, configures, and manages the wsusserver service.
-After running this you should be able to access the WSUS Console to begin you enterprise management of updates.
+This example installs, configures, and manages the WSUS server service.
+After running this you should be able to access the WSUS Console to begin your enterprise management of updates.

 A more advanced configuration including most attributes available for the base/main class: